Growing to help provide energy near and far.

 Pipestone aligns with our strategy of building a stronger presence in the liquids-rich Montney development, which is one of the most economic developments in the Western Canada Sedimentary Basin."

 The Wapiti Gas Plant, located 60 kilometers southwest of Grande Prairie, is a sour gas processing and liquids stabilization plant that supports development of the Montney.
-Phase I of this gas plant was recently completed, and can process up to 150 mmcf/day of sour gas and 25,000 bbls/day of condensate.
-Phase II will add an additional 150 mmcf/day once completed in mid 2020.
+Phase I, which came online in May 2019, and subsequently Phase II in late 2020, created 300 mmcf/day of sour gas processing capacity and 25,000 bbs/day of condensate stabilization.
 The gas plant includes field compression nodes, Gold Creek Compressor Station and Keyera Pipestone Compressor Station, with associated pipeline gathering infrastructure, along with acid gas injection wells and water disposal wells.

 Wildhorse Storage Terminal

 Wildhorse is a crude oil storage and blending terminal currently under development in Cushing, Oklahoma.
 The Terminal will include 12 above ground tanks with 4.5 million barrels of working storage capacity.

 Wildhorse will initially be connected by pipeline to existing storage terminals at Cushing.
 This connection will provide customers with access to the majority of the crude oil streams flowing in and out of Cushing on several major pipeline networks.

 How can we help?
 Email us with comments, questions, or feedback.Let's talk